canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-on-chromebook/install-ubuntu-on-chromebook.md

 ## Practical and fun uses for your system
 Duration: 3:00

-Like playing games? `sudo apt-get install steamv in a terminal gets you Valve's Steam gaming client for Linux-based desktop gaming on your Chromebook.
+Like playing games? `sudo apt install steam in a terminal gets you Valve's Steam gaming client for Linux-based desktop gaming on your Chromebook.
 If you're not a previous Steam user, you'll need to register an account.

-Enjoy irony? `sudo apt-get install firefox`.
+Enjoy irony? `sudo apt install firefox`.
 Have fun running Firefox on ChromeOS!

-Want to browse for other ideas? `sudo apt-get install gnome-software ubuntu-software` gets you the Software tool for access to a wide variety of useful applications.
+Want to browse for other ideas? `sudo apt install gnome-software ubuntu-software` gets you the Software tool for access to a wide variety of useful applications.
 Install LibreOffice for full office productivity, GIMP for desktop image editing, Audacity for audio editng, or Kodi for your multimedia enjoyment.
 If you're a developer, install your IDE of choice and hack away!

 Really, practically anything you could run on a "real Ubuntu laptop" could be run here.
 Have fun!